Educational Talent Search

 We want you to make sure you’re ready to go to college so we provide lots of services to make sure you’re on the right track.
 We give you:

 - College, university and vocational school information

 - Assistance in selecting, applying, and enrolling in college

-- College field trips (including campus tours and visits for fun activities)
+- College field trips (including campus tours and visits for educational activities)

 - College orientation programs